Vegetarian nutrition is a topic in its own right.

 The idea that carbs are bad and should be excluded from our diet has left many people confused about carbohydrates and their importance in a healthy eating plan.
 That includes maintaining a healthy weight.

 It’s worth saying here that carbohydrate is a broad category and not all carbs are the same.
-It’s the type, quality and quantity of carbohydrate in your diet that’s important.
+It’s the type, quality and quantity of carbohydrates in your diet that’s important.

 There’s strong evidence that fibre, found in wholegrain versions of starchy carbs, for example, is good for your health.